Junior School English

 The English curriculum provides learning experiences which develop the student's ability to read, write and speak in a range of contexts.
 Students engage with written and multi-modal subject matter, and create texts to analyse, entertain, inform and persuade.
 Topics of Year 7 include report writing, persuasive speaking and poetry, as well as literature analysis.
-The Year 8 English course includes areas of study such as media representations, Indigenous texts, teen literature analysis and the literature of Victorian Britain.
+The Year 8 English course includes areas of study such as media representations, First Nations texts, teen literature analysis and the literature of the Victorian era.

 Year 9 English

 Year 9 English students interact with texts which support students as independent readers, writers and speakers.
 Literary and non-literary texts are drawn from a range of genres and may involve challenging and unpredictable sequences and structures.
 The Year 9 English course engages students in the explorations and construction of a series of texts, consisting of narratives, performances and analytical essays.
 The year 9 English course builds skill and confidence in students' capacity to perform under a range of conditions to ensure their success in future years.

 Year 10 English